ZaidMinhas/Polygons/README.md

     return coordinates
 ```
 ## Stars?
-By multiplying a constant `m` into $2\pi k$ we can make the polygon skip `m` points.
+By multiplying a constant `m` into $2\pi k$ we can make the polygon jump `m` points.
 For example lets say for n = 5, m = 2.
 It starts from point 0,2,4,1,3.

 n = 5, m = 2 |  n = 7, m = 2 | n = 9, m = 5
 :-------------------------:|:-------------------------:|:-------------------------: